MachineLemonade/docs/docs/astronomer-ui.md

 1. Create new Airflow deployments
 2. Manage user access to the workspace
 3. Generate tokens for CI/CD systems via service accounts.
+4. Rename your Workspace

 **Note:** Since all of our app activity is routed through a GraphQL API, you're free to create deployments, switch workspaces, and add users via our [CLI](https://www.astronomer.io/docs/cli-getting-started/) if you prefer staying in your terminal.

 ### User Management

 If you navigate over to the `Users` tab of your Workspace Dashboard, you'll be able to see who has access to the Workspace.
 If you'd like to share access to other members of your organization, invite them to a workspace you're a part of.
-Once members, they'll have access to all Airflow deployments under that workspace (deployment-level permissions coming soon).
+Once members, they'll have access to _all_ Airflow deployments under that workspace (role-based access control (RBAC) coming soon in Astronomer v0.9).

 **Note:** If you'd like to invite a user to your workspace, they must first [create an account on Astronomer](https://app.astronomer.cloud/signup).